 Genesis of the We All Have Five Fingers Project

-When I learned that DNA and anthropologists tell us that we—all of us, all modern humans—descended from ancestors who walked out of Africa some 60,000 years ago, I wondered what kind of stories about life's big questions—like what happens after we die, where did the first human come from and is there some supreme deity—did those ancient ancestors bring with them as they left Africa?
+I had learned that DNA and anthropologists tell us that we, all of us, all Modern Humans are distant descendants of people who walked out of Africa some 60,000 years ago.
+So I figured that these ancient ancestors must have told stories around the cooking fires to explain the big questions of life.
+Questions like what happens after we die, where did the first person come from and is there some supreme being or God in charge.

-Journal entries from my journey to the Birthplace of Modern Man
+Journal entries from my journey to the Birthplace of Modern Humans

 Crossing the Omo River in a wooden dugout canoe, Ethiopia